-(1) As contractually required, we report financial covenants based on the last filed quarterly or annual report, in this case our Form 10-Q for the quarter ended December 31, 2011.
-We were also in compliance with all financial covenants under these credit facilities based on the financial information contained in our Form 10-Q for the quarter ended March 31, 2012.
+(1) As contractually required, we report financial covenants based on the last filed quarterly or annual report, in this case our Form 10-K for the year ended September 30, 2012.
+We were also in compliance with all financial covenants under these credit facilities based on the financial information contained in our Form 10-Q for the quarter ended December 31, 2012.

-We and our SBIC subsidiary are also subject to certain regulatory requirements relating to our borrowings.
-For a discussion of such requirements, see "Item 1.
-Business - Regulation - Business Development Company Regulations" and "- Small Business Investment Company Regulations" in our Annual Report on Form 10-K for the year ended September 30, 2011.
+We and our SBIC subsidiaries are also subject to certain regulatory requirements relating to our borrowings.
+For a discussion of such requirements, see "Regulation - Business Development Company Regulations" and "- Small Business Investment Company Regulations."

-The following table reflects material credit facility and SBA debenture transactions that have occurred since October 1, 2009.
-Amounts available and drawn are as of March 31, 2012:
+The following table reflects material credit facility and SBA debenture transactions that have occurred since October 1, 2010.
+Amounts available and drawn are as of December 31, 2012.